enzo-rafael-souza/enzo-rafael-souza/README.md

 ![bann](https://user-images.githubusercontent.com/113648168/194182028-b7b98874-0953-4af6-ac73-c88cd777eebe.png)
 ##

- I'm Enzo, student of Systems Analysis and Development.
+ I'm Enzo, I have a degree in Systems Analysis and Development.
 Passionate about technology.
 Motivated by the strength of wanting to learn and evolve more and more.
 I am a travel lover, I love to know a little about each place and its culture.
 I'm looking for opportunities where I can contribute with everything I learn.
 And last not least, I'm a coffee addict.
 </div>

 ##